 top of page

-DataTalk: The B-Word - Bias in research and how nonprofits can avoid them
+The B-Word: Types of bias in research and how to avoid them

 When we see the word "bias," many of us think about issues like discrimination, racism, and sexism.
-We may also think about how biases shape how we interact with each other and the systems that surround us.
 In research, there are lots of examples of how racial and gender bias (conscious and unconscious) have resulted in detrimental outcomes for marginalized communities.
 As such, we must always be aware of and correct how our social biases influence our work.

 Other lesser-known biases can also create problems for even the most experienced analysts.
-For nonprofits interested in using data for strategizing, evaluation, and advocacy, it is essential to understand how these biases work and how to avoid them.
+For nonprofits interested in using data for strategizing, evaluation, and advocacy, it is essential to understand the different types of bias and how to avoid them.
 These mistakes can "misinform decision-making processes, leading to ineffective interventions, policies, or therapies."
-Since no nonprofit leader wants that, this article covers four types of biases, how they can appear in a nonprofit's work, and ways to reduce biases in future projects.
+Since no one wants that, this article covers four types of biases, how they can appear in a nonprofit's work, and ways to reduce biases in the future.

 Selection bias